-Putting in place a system for managing safety data sheets (SDS') can appear to be a daunting process.
+Putting in place a comprehensive programme for managing safety data sheets (SDS) can appear to be a daunting process.
 Businesses may deal with hundreds if not thousands of chemicals in the workplace, which each requires its own SDS.

 As your SDS is your primary source for chemical safety data, ensuring that they are updated and accessible to your employees is vital.
 But with new chemicals being added to your inventory, SDS' expiring and no one source of truth, how can you keep on top of managing them?

 This was the question Dermot Dinan, Sales Manager at EcoOnline aimed to answer in our webinar: ‘Build a Successful Safety Data Sheet (SDS) Management Programme’.
 Read on for the key webinar takeaways below!

 What are your responsibilities as an employer?

 As an employer you have the following responsibilities to your employees:

 - An employer and/or safety manager MUST ensure that every chemical in a workplace has a safety data sheet.

 - All SDS' must be kept up-to-date

 - SDS' must be made available to staff